RafaelC457ro/material-devices-inkscape-grid/README.md

 ## how to use?

-Just open any file in svg directory using [inkscape](https://inkscape.org/en/) application and start using.
+Just open any file in SVG directory using [inkscape](https://inkscape.org/en/) application and start using.